InterworldTransport/Clados/Readme.txt

 If you want to check up on what is going on, feel free to drop by the Twitter account for Interworld Transport.
 That is where status updates are posted lately.

+I also hang out on the Discord server operated by the folks behind bivector.net.

 Thanks for your support!